Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/README.md

 Running the samples using Docker Compose
 ========================================
-The most educational way to go through the sample applications is in this
-order:

-    Simple/                Injecting EPL into a correlator
-    Adapter/               Connecting a correlator and the IAF (not available with Apama Core) Weather/               Running Ant-exported projects and generating dashboards (not available with Apama Core) MemoryStore/           Using volumes for persistent state across rebuilds UniversalMessaging/    Using UM for communication between two Apama correlators (not available with Apama Core) Queries/               Using Stack and Kubernetes to start multiple correlators against a shared Terracotta store Secrets/               Using Docker and Kubernetes secrets to pass encrypted data to the correlator through config files

 Each sample contains a README with information specific to that sample, describing what it does and how to interact with the containers that it creates.
 The 'docker-compose.yml' configuration file in each sample is also